githubtraining/training-manual/README.md

 `script/generate-manual <manual-name>`

-where `<manual-name>` is one of the `*.adoc` files in this project's root directory.
+where `<manual-name>` is one of the `*.md` files in this project's root directory.
 If you want to generate the manuals for every class, run:

 `script/setup`